moore/blog/content/posts/post-labor.md

 In both these examples the results are synthesized from learned catagories.
 This is a fundamental shift for the types of quantitative questions and answers that computer systems are capable of.

 Systems like DALL-E and ChatGTP are impressive, but progress in this field is not new.
-Automated automated legal discovery to [replace teams of lawyers](https://www.nytimes.com/2011/03/05/science/05legal.html), and in the medical field [computer-aided diagnosis](https://en.wikipedia.org/wiki/Computer-aided_diagnosis) is a decades old field of research.
+Automated legal discovery to [replace teams of lawyers](https://www.nytimes.com/2011/03/05/science/05legal.html), and in the medical field [computer-aided diagnosis](https://en.wikipedia.org/wiki/Computer-aided_diagnosis) is a decades old field of research.

 Automated knowledge is already here and a growing driver for productivity.

 # Automated Knowledge effects on labor

-Knowledge automation fundamentally different than automating a process.
+Knowledge automation is fundamentally different than automating a process.
 Each time we automate a process it requires a new machine, a thresher for separating wheat from chaff, a automated loom to make cloth, or train to move goods.
 In contrast building knowledge systems is limited largely by the need to collect examples to train on.
 The machine can largely remain unchanged while working in a large number of different domains.
 As we have more advanced knowledge systems there effects are cross cutting, effecting the entire economy and not one vertical at a time.

 Postulating about the future, we can imagine a time when no, or almost no, people are required to turn some capital, a farm, a mine, or a factory, into wealth.
 A dystopia where a small percentage of the population receives the bounty of the planet while the vast majority are left to survive on scraps.

-This doom, or coming closer to it than we already are, may not be the only option thou.
+This doom, or coming closer to it than we already are, may not be the only option though.

 Automation seems to also reduce the need for scale to deliver efficiency.
 Corporations reduced there head count when them moved form filing cabinets to database servers.
 CNC tool are making small production manufacturing economic in the U.S. And the web and automated package handling has given new life to small manufactures and artisans.